lzjqsdd/scikit-learn-doc-cn/doc/modules/ensemble.rst

 and ``max_features`` control the size of the subsets (in terms of samples and features), while ``bootstrap`` and ``bootstrap_features`` control whether samples and features are drawn with or without replacement.
-When using a subset of the available samples the generalization accuracy can be estimated with the out-of-bag samples by setting ``oob_score=True``.
+When using a subset of the available samples the generalization error can be estimated with the out-of-bag samples by setting ``oob_score=True``.
 As an example, the snippet below illustrates how to instantiate a bagging ensemble of :class:`KNeighborsClassifier` base estimators, each built on random subsets of